 Excerpt: Herr Hoch's Girl

 Herr Vetter sat on the old, overstuffed, red couch with a legal pad and fountain pen in his hands.
-Apparently, the old, wrinkled woman with kind brown eyes and grey hair as course as steel wool was the woman who his friend Fritz had mentioned: The Mother of the Munich Resistance.
+Apparently, the old, wrinkled woman with kind brown eyes and grey hair as coarse as steel wool was the woman who his friend Fritz had mentioned: The Mother of the Munich Resistance.
 She wasn't at all what he expected.
 There was nothing statuesque or graceful about her; she even sat clumsily with one arm draped over the back of the couch.
 A cigarette was perched between her thin lips in a precarious position which made it look like it may fall at any second.
 Her apartment was not the noble, motherly den that Herr Vetter had expected.
 The old, wooden coffee table was stacked with a snowfall of bent papers.
 The white paint that covered the walls was starting to peel away like dead skin.

 "Madame, I'm ready whenever you are." said Herr Vetter.
 He felt young, so very young and unprepared.